 The Janet Mitchell Blumberg Traveling Awards were established by Professor Phillip I. Blumberg and his children in 1976 in honor of his late wife, Janet Mitchell Blumberg '39, who spent her junior year with the Smith program in Florence, Italy.
-For many years this fund supported enhanced cultural learning opportunities associated with Smith's Junior Year Abroad programs in Europe.
+For many years this fund supported enhanced cultural learning opportunities associated with Smith Programs Abroad in Europe.

 The Blumberg Award allows students to augment their study abroad experiences by undertaking faculty-mentored research projects that encourage intellectual growth and cultural appreciation.
 The awards shall be made without regard to financial need.
 Any Smith student enrolled in a Smith Program Abroad for a semester or a full academic year will be eligible to apply.

 Blumberg research proposals require a Smith College faculty mentor who provides support throughout the proposal development, research phase and final presentation on campus.
 The projects are expected to combine observation, research and first-hand cultural experience.
 The Blumberg Award is intended to support students who can demonstrate a personal and intellectual commitment to their proposed project and whose projects will enhance the student's understanding and appreciation of the host culture.

 Approximately five awards of up to $1,500 are granted each year.
 This is a merit-based competition; financial need is not taken into account.

 Sports Diplomacy and the International System